 The result is shown in Fig. 13(a).
-For almost all durations, the intensities of the mean threshold are slightly lower than the reference threshold ones: a positive difference occurs only for the first time interval.
+For almost all durations, the threshold obtained with the MC mean values of a and b is intensities of the mean threshold are slightly lower than the reference onethreshold ones: a positive difference occurs only for the first time interval.
 Consistently with the obtained a and b mean values (Table 3) and the B_D and B_I trends, in the log-log ID plane the mean threshold is respectively slightly more downward translated and clockwise rotated than the reference one.
 Instead, the upper and lower bounds are respectively always higher and lower than the reference threshold.
+This means that the latter is contained in the